rigdenlab/ample/docs/examples/rst/ccp4i2_metagenomic.rst

 1. Input sequence – Path to the FASTA file
 2. Input MTZ - Path to the MTZ file
 3. Protein classification - Globular or Transmembrane
-4. Model selection or building - select between a directory of existing models or create *ab initio* models locally (shown below).
+4. Model selection or building - select between a directory of existing models,  a library of ideal helices or create *ab initio* models locally (shown below).

 .. note::
     A Coiled-coil option will also be available soon